RichardBradley/liquibase.github.com/manual/preconditions.md

 # LiquiBase: <preConditions> #

-Preconditions can be attached to [[databasechangelog.html|change logs]] or [[changeset.html]]s to control the execution of an update based on the state of the database.
+Preconditions can be attached to [change logs](databasechangelog.html) or [changeset](changeset.html)s to control the execution of an update based on the state of the database.

 There are several reasons to use preconditions, including:
   * Document what assumptions the writers of the changelog had when creating it.
   * Enforce that those assumptions are not violated by users running the changelog
-  * Perform data checks before performing an unrecoverable change such as [[drop_Table.html]]
+  * Perform data checks before performing an unrecoverable change such as [drop_Table](drop_Table.html)
   * Control what changesets are run and not run based on the state of the database